Fast 3D Prototyping: Rapid prototyping and 3D printing are truly a match made in design heaven!

 Many industries currently incorporate 3D printing into their rapid prototyping process.

 Architects and product designers can utilize this technology for building models as well as showcasing difficult designs that may not be accurately represented on a screen alone.
-Engineers and manufacturers can utilize additive manufacturing for functional prototyping, which allows them to test different technical aspects of a tool or part.
+Engineers and manufacturers can utilize additive manufacturing for functional prototyping.
+Consequently, this fact will allow them to test different technical aspects of a tool or part.

 Students and researchers also benefit from the speed and versatility of 3D prototyping, as demonstrated by Instituto Europeo di Design Barcelona.

-Using 3D printers in their classrooms, students at IED Barcelona can quickly compare different ideas and concepts before settling on a final design.
+For instance, using 3D printers in class IED Barcelona students can quickly compare different ideas and concepts before settling on a final design.
 In their very classrooms, they are recreating the real-world effects of using 3D printing for prototyping.

 Using 3D printing to speed up your rapid prototyping process will revolutionize your prototyping workflow.
 The saved costs and time, combined with an easier design testing process, makes additive manufacturing one of the best technologies for prototyping.